Advertisement

 Hearing Loss

-Everyone experiences a little hearing loss with age.
-But in people with diabetes, hearing loss is often worse, especially if the disease isn't well-controlled.
+Most people experience a little hearing loss with age.
+But people with diabetes often have worse hearing loss, especially if the disease isn't well-controlled.
 In fact, according to the American Diabetes Association, the rate of hearing loss is 30 percent higher in people with diabetes than it is in people without diabetes.
 That's because hearing relies on small blood vessels and nerves in the inner ear.
-High glucose levels can damage those vessels and nerves, which weakens hearing.
-Ask your doctor for a hearing test if you're having trouble.
+High blood sugar levels can damage those vessels and nerves, which affects hearing.
+Ask your HCP for a hearing test if you or people around you notice that you're having trouble hearing.

 10 / 11